VisionSystemsInc/just/README.md

     - Auto determine docker-compose version
 - A docker entrypoint to ease some of the more complicated features of `Docker-compose`/`Just-docker-compose`
     - Create a user with the same UIDs, GIDs, name, home dir, etc... as the host
-      - Avoids permission issues when creating files in a volume and facilitates running GUIs
+    - `Just-docker-compose` only: Avoids permission issues when creating files in a volume and facilitates running GUIs
-    - Set up symlinks to the NFS volumes
+    - `Just-docker-compose` only: Set up symlinks to the NFS volumes
-    - Replaces environment variables containing `^//` and `://` with single `/` versions.
+    - `Just-docker-compose` only: Replaces environment variables containing `^//` and `://` with single `/` versions.
 This is handle the Git for Windows workarounds that require `//` to prevent path translation.
 On rare occations, the `//` cause problem for software inside the docker and this feature corrects this
       - The variable `JUST_NO_PATH_CONV` can be set to a regex pattern for variable names that are not to have the correction applied
 - Designed to support both the traditional "run and discard" approach to dockers, and long running interactive development containers.
 - `DOCKER`, `DOCKER_COMPOSE`, `NVIDIA_DOCKER` environment variables for specifying the docker executables